hgb2/PSAS-Capstone/docs/Architecture.md

 #### Main
 The main module is executed at program startup and does the following:

-* Initializes the shared memory interface
+* Creates a block of shared memory
-* Passes the location of shared memory to the sensor module initialization
+* Calls the sensor module initialization
-* Passes the location of shared memory to the control module initialization
+* Calls the control module initialization
-* Passes the location of shared memory to the data formatter initialization
+* Calls the data formatter initialization
 * Initializes a UDP socket connection
 * Sets up a mechanism to execute the main loop at a periodic rate
 * Drops into the main loop where: